cescoffier/quarkus-openshift-workshop/docs/docs/hero-microservice.md

 # Creating the Hero Microservice

+In the following sections, you will learn:

+* how to create a new _Quarkus_ application using _Red Hat Developer Hub_, and
+* how to implement REST API using JAX-RS, and
+* how to compose your application using CDI beans, and
+* how to access your database using Hibernate with Panache, and
+* how to use transactions, and

 ## Bootstrapping the Hero Rest Endpoint

 ### Red Hat Developer Hub Software templates and Dev Spaces workspace.